mihirkrishna/mihirkrishna/README.md

 - 🧑🏻‍💼 A Software Engineer
-- 🔭 I’m working on Software and Web
+- 🔭 I’m working on software projects and web development.
 - 💬 Ask me about Technology, AI, Web Dev and My Work
 - 🌱 I’m still learning and improving my skills
 - ⚡ Fun fact : I'm not good at academic studies